Last Updated on

 10. Drink Well, Eat Well, Ride Well

 Biking is an extreme sport.
-Not only you need exceptional skill, but you also require a fit body.
+Not only you need exceptional skills, but you also require a fit body.
 Often new riders wonder how much energy they need on a typical mountain bike ride.
-If you do not energise yourself with proper food, you may get ill.
+If you do not energize yourself with proper food, you may get ill.
 You may also get sick by dehydrated.
-There is why biker’s take hydration backpacks with them.
+There is why bikers take hydration backpacks with them.
 To avoid illness, before riding, eat healthy food.
 Don’t forget to carry water and food with you.

-We hope after reading all of these; now you have a decent idea on mountain bike mistakes.
+We hope after reading all of these; now you have a decent idea of mountain bike mistakes.
 To avoid all these mistakes and enjoy your mountain bike riding to the fullest.